ds-visualizer/ds-visualizer/content/heap/code.md

   }
 ```

+> Height of a balanced binary tree is logn

 The helper function do what the name says so I'm not going over them.

 Lets look at how we insert an element into the heap: